dansiviter/cito/core/README.md

 *Warn:* As it is only possible to have one WebSocket scope active per thread, events may not be propagated to a bean observing events that originated from a different scope.

+## Serialisation ##

+Both receive, via `@OnSend` and `@Body` annotations, and send, via `Support` permit automatic serialisation of beans based on MIME/Content-Type.
+At the moment only JSON (via [GSON](https://github.com/google/gson) and the Content-Type `application/json`) is supported.
+However, it is possible to add your own by implementing the `cito.ext.BodyReader` and `cito.ext.BodyWriter` interfaces and making them available to the CDI runtime.

+It is also possible to use the serialisation features using the `cito.ext.Serialiser` class:

+	@Inject
+	private Serialiser serialiser;

+	public void doSomething() {
+		InputStream is = ...
+		MyBean myBean = serialiser.readFrom(MyBean.class, MediaType.APPLICATION_JSON, is);
+	}

 # Potential Future Work #

 Create GitHub Issues for these to permit voting.